Mookie Betts Player Props: Dodgers vs. Orioles

 Mookie Betts At The Plate

-- In 38 games this season (42.7%), Betts has picked up an RBI, and in 16 of those games (18.0%) he had two or more.
-He has also driven home three or more of his team's runs in eight contests.
+- Betts has had an RBI in 38 games this year (42.2%), including 16 multi-RBI outings (17.8%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.